Published in ESP, July 2000

 I went to the doctor once after reading a newspaper article about a disease that seemed to match my minor symptoms.
 After telling her about the article the doc rolled her eyes and admonished me against playing amateur medical person.
 In fact, nothing was wrong; my utter lack of knowledge in this field meant I was ripe to believe the overly simplified description of complex issues jammed into three paragraphs of USA Today.

-Similarly, the president of this company had read a Wall Street Journal description of the benefits of Object Oriented Programming.
+Similarly, benefits of Object Oriented Programming.
 The promise seemed too good to be true: OOP meant, or so this techno-novice read, that all code would become reuseable.
 I credit the president with identifying that reusable code could solve many problems.
 Unhappily, just as with my experience at the doctor's office, the Journal's piece couldn't do justice to the complexities of software development.
 This layperson learned just enough to be dangerous.

 He issued an edict: from now on, we're doing all projects in C++!
 He blithely went on about his normal management, sales and accounting functions, little realizing the terrible implications of such a far-reaching rule.